Tuition and General Fee Add/Drop Policy

 Students receiving Federal or State aid and who take a leave of absence or withdraw for any reason and are not eligible to receive a refund under the Tuition Refund Plan will receive a prorated refund as described above.
 In the event the University is required to return federal and/or state funds in excess of the refund of charges as calculated above, then the student will receive a refund in institutional charges equivalent to the amount that is returned in federal and/or state funds.
 However, if total financial aid exceeds the amount of institutional charges, a refund will be made of a percentage of institutional charges less non-federal aid equal to the percentage of federal aid returned plus an amount equivalent to any state aid returned.

 Refund Policy for Withdrawal/Leave of Absence Covered by the Tuition Refund Plan

 Students who are enrolled in the Tuition Refund Plan and are eligible to receive a refund under the Tuition Refund Plan will receive a refund from the insurance company as described in the plan materials.
 The Tuition Refund Plan provides prorated refunds to students who withdraw or take a leave of absence due to physical, mental or nervous disabilities.
 All students are billed for the Tuition Refund Plan with their Fall semester bill.
 Students who decline this coverage must sign a waiver form and are not enrolled for the academic year.
-Please consult the plan brochure or the University Business Office for additional details.
+Please consult the plan brochure or the University Student Accounts Office for additional details.
 In the event this refund is less than the amount that would be provided under the refund policies above, the University will refund the difference.
 Any refunds calculated under this policy will first be used to refund federal and state aid and any institutional aid to the University, with any amount left over refunded to the student.